geekfamily/awsiotdemo/README.md

 - Click '+ Create a resource'
 - Select 'create a certificate'
 - Select '1 click certificate create'
+- Download the 3 cert files to the aws_certs directory you created earlier
+- Now click the 'Create a Rule' button
+- Now insert the following for this example - this opens up everything which is fine for this demo

 ## Alexa
 #### Components Required